internetguru/laravel-feedback/README.md

 ## Trigger Components

 The package provides two components to trigger the feedback form.
-Both components accept a `form-id` prop that must match the `id` of your feedback form.
+Both components accept a `form-id` prop that must match the feedback form component ID.
 You can add any additional HTML attributes (classes, styles, etc.) and they will be passed through to the rendered element.

 **Button trigger**